The Trinity of Token Design: Access, Revenue, and Bribe

 So, the feedback looks like this:

-A flowchart demostrates how $AERO's feedback loop looks like for value accrual.
+A flowchart demostrates how $AERO's feedback loop looks like for value accural.

 However, the key to making this work is the -able part.